MSW Degree at at Glance

 How to Pay for an MSW

 There are many avenues for offsetting the costs of your MSW program.
 These include loans, federal aid, scholarships, grants, and work-study programs.
 Note that loans have to be paid back, while scholarships and grants do not.
 Scholarships are typically based on merit, while grants are based on need, though this isn’t universal.
-Each university has their unique offering or all the above, if you feel you require assistance, apply for it once you have been admitted to study the program.
+Each university has its unique offering.
+If you feel you require assistance, apply for it once you have been admitted to study the program.

 Visit our financial aid page for more information.